trayio/falafel/README.md

 };
 ```

-If you'd like to disable global logic for an operation, just
+**Tip:** If you'd like to disable global logic for an operation, just
 set `globals: false` in the `model.js` config file.

-See the threadneedle docs for more information on globals.
+See the [threadneedle docs](https://github.com/trayio/threadneedle#global) for more information on globals.

 ## Private methods

 Sometimes you'll want to create an internal method that should not be exposed to
-the product.
+the UI.
 Typically the main use for this will be a generic method called in
 `before`, providing key data to enable the main method to run.

 This is simple - just **don't add** a `schema.js` file in the message folder.

+**Note:** the operation will be still be created, but it won't be added to the connectors.json config (so won't appear in the UI).

 ## Trigger connectors

-Trigger connectors follow a slightly different file structure:
+Trigger connectors follow a normal file structure, but you'll also need to:

+* Add a `trigger.js` file
+* Add `init_destroy` methods for each message

 ```
 connectors/